Buenos Aires Digital Nomad Guide (2026)

 - WhatsApp/Telegram: Most community events and co-living info is shared here (join via coworkings or Facebook)

-- Coworking social events: Happy hours, workshops, skill swaps
+- Coworking social events: happy hours, workshops, skill swaps

 Language Tips